jedcrandall/jedcrandall.github.com/courses/cse536spring2024/syllabus.md

 ## Instruction Style

-The course will be a combination of in-person lectures on Wednesdays and papers to read and discuss on Mondays.
+The course will be a combination of in-person lectures on Mondays and papers to read and discuss on Wednesdays.
 Both will occur during the regularly scheduled class period.

 For questions and answers regarding course materials and homework please use the course's discussion board or come to office hours, unless there is some